SharePoint/PnP-Guidance/articles/portal-performance.md

 The SharePoint Online customization model has evolved from the classic, server-based model where custom code executes on the server and performs server-side data requests into a modern, client-based model where custom code runs remotely and performs client-side data requests.
 The natural solution architecture for this model is the distributed client-side web application.

-A natural consequence of the distributed client-side web application model, aside from an increase in the inherent complexity of the new custom solution, is a significant increase in client-to-server network traffic associated with the new custom solution and a greater dependency upon the client-side execution environment.
+A consequence of the distributed client-side web application model, aside from an increase in the inherent complexity of the new custom solution, is a significant increase in client-to-server network traffic associated with the new custom solution and a greater dependency upon the client-side execution environment.

 Consider the following comparison of the page load sequence associated with each web application model: